Belgium

 1986 temporary pair.
 In Belgium, only the rear plate is issued by the registration authority in a uniform style.
 Front plates are owner-provided and come in a variety of styles.
 This one is made with a process that is also often used for the production of French plates.

-Euro style front plate.
+Euro style front plate, 1973-2010 series number.
 Belgian front plates are owner provided, which gives a little freedom on the exact design.
 Starting in 1996, some car owners opted for Euro style plates.
-This is totally unofficial.
+This was totally unofficial.

 A bicycle and a moped plate.
 These are issued by the provinces in annually varying shapes and colors.
 Moped plates have a diagonal line, bicycle plates not.